edde-framework/edde/docs/devops/server/index.md

 on just one node).
 * [Storage](/devops/server/storage): Yes, you'll need to store data in some way.
-* [Proxy](/devops/server/proxy): Messing up with nginx/apache virtual hosts belongs to some ancient ages we already don't remember :wink:!
+* [Proxy](/devops/server/proxy): Messing up with nginx/apache virtual hosts belongs to some ancient ages we already don't remember!